Notifications

 • Citizen Initiative Act

-Proposed amendments to the Citizen Initiative Act would:
+Amendments to the Citizen Initiative Act:

 • remove several requirements for citizen initiative petition applications to reduce red tape